An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the

 Pure Lovelock theory corresponds to just considering a single term in the Lovelock series plus the term associated with $\alpha_0$, meaning the cosmological constant.
-In the appendix \ref{ApendicePL} it is shown a discussion about the nature of the solutions in Pure Lovelock gravity.
 The EOM in this case can be cast in the form,

 where $\alpha_{s} = (d-2s)^{-1}\gamma_{s}$ and $\alpha_0 = d^{-1}\gamma_{s}$. and therefore $\gamma_s$ is just adjustment for $\alpha_0$.